krishnan05/Chat-App/.github/SYSTEMDESIGN.md

 ## 1. Introduction

 ### 1.1 Purpose

 This document outlines the design and architecture of a real-time chatting website.
 The goal is to provide an overview of how the system functions and the technologies used.

 ### 1.2 Scope

-The system allows users to engage in real-time text-based communication in both personal and group chat settings.
+The system allows users to engage in real-time text-based communication in both personal, group chat and chatbot settings.

 ## 2. System Overview

 ### 2.1 System Architecture

 The system follows a client-server architecture with a WebSocket-based real-time communication layer.

 ### 2.2 System Components